bmschmidt/rubberstamp/README.md

 {% include inline_image.html collection="nara" pid="a007963988_04" %}
 ```

-The corresponding image will be inserted.
+The corresponding image will be inserted in that place in your document.

 ### Dependencies

-This runs in Python, probably 3.8 or later.
+This runs in Python; it's tested in I think 3.7, and probably requires
+a fairly modern version of Python 3.0.
 You also need the packages
 `pypandoc` and `openpyxl` (for parsing documents and spreadsheets,
-respectively), as well as some Google API tools.
+respectively), `pyyaml` (for config parsing), as well as some Google API tools.

+They should be installed by the pip command, but you can do it manually
+like so:

 ```
-pip install pypandoc openpyxl
-pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
+pip install pypandoc openpyxl pyyaml pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```